Algebras with a negation map: Introduction

 \section{Introduction}

-This paper was motivated by the desire to understand a mysterious parallel between structural results in what we will call the ``classical algebraic theory'' and theorems formulated directly in varied aspects of tropical algebra, despite the former being taken over fields and the latter over the max-plus algebra and related semifields.
-It is designed to lay the foundation for a unified algebraic theory, which also encompasses diverse recent research in hyperfields, and to a lesser extent, ``fuzzy rings.''
-But our overriding point of view here is tropical.
-Once the overall framework, the \textbf{uniquely negated $\tT$-system}, is established, it provides a mechanism for obtaining effective definitions of new tropical algebraic structures, and also provides a guide for applying classical algebraic techniques in these other situations.
+This paper, a trimmed and rearranged version of \cite{Row16v}, which was in turn based on \cite{Row16}, was born from the desire to understand a mysterious parallel between structural results in what we will call the ``classical algebraic theory'' and theorems formulated directly in varied aspects of tropical algebra, despite the former dealing with fields and the latter with the max-plus algebra and related semifields.
+It is designed to lay the foundation for a unified algebraic theory, which also encompasses diverse recent research in hyperfields, fuzzy rings, and especially tropical mathematics.

+Our objective in this project is three-fold: laying out the underlying foundations, providing applications to the literature, and then developing the structure with an emphasis on representation theory and geometry.
+This paper focuses on the first two parts; the third has involved several additional papers in the last two years, including \cite{Row17,AGR0,AGR,GaR,JMR,JMR1}.
+We need considerable background to set up these foundations, so this paper has two introductions.
+The first introduction (\S\ref{conc}) gives an idea of our goals, but without full definitions, and the second elaborates on them more fully in \S\ref{det}, together with an outline of the organization in \S\ref{over1} and a list of main results in \S\ref{over27}.

+The main ideas behind the theory are explained in a sequence of 17 notes interspersed throughout the paper, each labeled as a ``MAJOR NOTE.''